PelionIoT/mbl-docs/Docs/Update/updating_the_image.md

 1. Inside the shell, run the `mbl-firmware-update-manager` script to install the rootfs:

    ```
-   $ mbl-firmware-update-manager <full path to TAR file under /scratch> --reboot
+   $ mbl-firmware-update-manager <full path to TAR file under /scratch>
    ```

    For example:

    ```
-   $ mbl-firmware-update-manager /scratch/payload.tar --reboot
+   $ mbl-firmware-update-manager /scratch/payload.tar
    ```

-   The rootfs is updated.
+   The rootfs is installed.

+1. When prompted, type `y` and press the enter key to reboot the device and switch to the newly installed rootfs.

-   <span class="notes">**Note:** Use the optional argument `--no-cleanup` if you wish to keep the update package after a successful update.</span>
+   <span class="notes">**Note:** Use the optional argument `--no-cleanup` if you wish to keep the update package after a successful update.
+The optional argument `--no-ask` can be used to automatically reboot after the rootfs has been installed. </span>

-1. The device automatically reboots.

-<span class="notes">We recommend deleting the old tar files from the `scratch` partition after updates finish.</span>

 ## Using the manifest tool